-- Six brave men bared all by performing the ‘Full Monty’ in from of 150 people at a pub on Old Kent Road.
+- Six brave men bared all by performing the ‘Full Monty’ in front of 150 people at a pub on Old Kent Road.
 The group from Bermondsey raised £2,500 in total.

 - Staff, readers and a local councillor came together to climb three of the UK’s highest mountains as part of the Three Peaks Challenge.

-Chris Mullany, Southwark News Managing Director, said: ‘The more that we as a company have learnt about Evelina London and what it does, the more we’ve been struck by just how important their work is.
+Chris adds: ‘The more that we as a company have learnt about Evelina London and what it does, the more we’ve been struck by just how important their work is.

 ‘Our appeal has come to an end, but we hope that readers and local people will continue to support Evelina London in whatever way they can.’